dmortalla/1d-cnn-customer-complaint-classifier/README.md

 ---

 ## 🤝 Contributing
-See CONTRIBUTING.md for guidelines on code style and submitting pull requests.
+See `CONTRIBUTING.md` for coding style, branching strategy, and PR workflow.

 ---

 ## 📄 License
 MIT License.
 See `LICENSE` for details.